 If you struggle to grow strong, healthy vegetables and flowers in your garden, then there’s probably something wrong with your soil.
 It’s impossible tell if the soil is healthy just by looking at it, you have to some type of soil testing.
 Don’t worry, garden soil testing isn’t complex, time consuming or expensive.
 In this post, I will show you exactly how to test your soil at home using an inexpensive soil test kit.

-All plants need nutrient rich, fertile soil to grow their best, stay healthy, and produce tons of flowers and vegetables for us to enjoy.
 Plants that aren’t getting the proper amount of nutrients and pH levels won’t grow well, and will only struggle to survive.

 Stunted growth, minimal or no flowers, vegetable plants that aren’t producing anything (or are only producing tiny fruit), and plant death are all common symptoms that your plants are not getting the proper nutrients they need from the soil.